mengwangoxf/mengwangoxf.github.io/index.md

 ## News

+June, 2021
+: I am chairing the [Bx workshop](http://bx-community.wikidot.com/bx2021:home) with Leen Lambers.

+June, 2021
+: Hanliang Zhang joins the team as a research assistant on the Rust project.

 Feb, 2021
 : Funding success! *Verified Program Synthesis for Refactoring Rust Programs* is funded by the National Cyber Security Centre (NCSC).